-Dengue fever is due to arthropod born viruses.
-It is mainly frequent mosquito born, arboviral disease in various tropical and sub-tropical areas of world.
-The occurrence has increased 30-fold with growing geographic growth to new countries and in the current decade from city to rural settings.

-According to world health organization (WHO) approximately 50-100 million infections take place yearly and mostly among children.
-Dengue virus is widespread and it hits the highest point in post monsoon phase and floods make the state terrible in Pakistan.
-Evidence suggests that in Pakistan, overall weight of disease and its severity is on the rise. unexpected manifestations linking hepatic and vital nervous system in dengue illness has reported.
-The extent of liver involvement with dengue infection in children vary from soft injury with rise of transaminases to severe injury with jaundice and liver cell breakdown.8-11 Frequency of liver involvement is more in dengue shock syndrome (DSS) and dengue hemorrhagic fever (DHF).6,8-14 Before time identification and timely initiations of suitable supportive treatment can reduce the morbidity and death.
+Dengue fever is due to arthropod born viruses.1 It is mainly frequent mosquito born, arboviral disease in various tropical and sub-tropical areas of world.
+The occurrence has increased 30-fold with growing geographic growth to new countries and in the current decade from city to rural settings.2 rise.5 unexpected manifestations linking hepatic and vital nervous system in dengue illness has reported.^{6,7} The extent of liver involvement with dengue infection in children vary from soft injury with rise of transaminases to severe injury with jaundice and liver cell breakdown.8-11 Frequency of liver involvement is more in dengue shock syndrome (DSS) and dengue hemorrhagic fever (DHF).6,8-14 Before time identification and timely initiations of suitable supportive treatment can reduce the morbidity and death.
 A large amount of the statistics reported on irregular hepatic functions in dengue fever are retrospective.
-This prospective observational study was intended to assess the spectrum of hepatic involvement in children with dengue infection.
+6,10,12,13 This prospective observational study was intended to assess the spectrum of hepatic involvement in children with dengue infection.